Navy rescues personnel, daughter from kidnappers

 “We call on members of the public to contact the nearest police station or other security agencies with where about of the fleeing gang leader,” he said.
 (NAN)

-The post Navy rescues personnel, daughter from kidnappers appeared first on Vanguard News.
+The post Navy rescues personnel, daughter from kidnappers appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share